cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 The selection given in the [ModuleMuTau](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py) repository is essentially the one you have seen for [preselection](preselection.md) of the &mu;&tau;<sub>h</sub> final state.
 The only more restrictive requirement is the separation in &Delta;R between the muon and the &tau;<sub>h</sub> candidate.

-Therefore, several TODO&apos;s are defined for you to extend the inital selection to create flat n-tuples, partly also to be covered in section [6](refine_ztautau.md):
+Therefore, several TODO&apos;s are defined for you to extend the inital selection to create flat n-tuples, partly also to be covered in section [6](refine_ztautau.md).

 In the course of the exercise, you will come back often to this module to refine the selection further and further.
 That is also the reason, why it is good to have fast turn-arounds with this step.

-But let us first define the tasks to be done for this section :).
+But let us first define the tasks to be done for this section, which have the aim to make you familiar with nanoAOD content and to allow you to extend the content of the flat n-tuple outputs :).

-## Tasks to extend the analysis selection
+## Tasks of this section

 To avoid ambiguities, the tasks for this section are marked with `TODO section 3` in [ModuleMuTau](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py).